incountry/sdk-nodejs/README.md

 #### Error handling

-There could be a situation when `find` method will receive records that could not be decrypted.
+You may encounter a situation when the `find` method receives records that cannot be decrypted.
-For example, if one changed the encryption key while the found data is encrypted with the older version of that key.
+For example, this may happen once the encryption key has been changed while the found data was encrypted with the older version of that key.
-In such cases find() method return data will be as follows:
+In such cases data returned by the find() method will be as follows:

 ```typescript
 {